alenacerna/Azja-and-Alena-CMPUT-191-Assignment-3/_posts/2024-12-01-Assignment-3.md

 **Section 2.1:** *Prices.*
 ![image](https://github.com/user-attachments/assets/8fea2f86-fe68-4943-b461-521f4910eedc)
-We scraped this webste to make a table that tells us the price of the Google Pixel 9 Pro XL in USD across various countries and we took the countries we were interested in using with the pre-made array (countries).
+We scraped this website to make a table that tells us the price of the Google Pixel 9 Pro XL in USD across various countries and we took the countries we were interested in using with the pre-made array (countries).

 ![image](https://github.com/user-attachments/assets/1884a3f8-88d4-40bf-8215-e1ff89cde2b2)
 ![image](https://github.com/user-attachments/assets/540ef966-47f0-4825-91b0-8cbb6d8e1569)

 We cleaned the units from the original table and converted them into integers to be able to do calculations on.
-Then, we added the currency codes of each country with the other pre-made array (currency_or_countries).
+Then, we added the currency codes of each country with the other pre-made array (currency_of_countries).

 **Section 2.2:** *Conversion Rates.*
 ![image](https://github.com/user-attachments/assets/e0953bd0-d400-41aa-85c9-c251061e4d52)